CIRD83200 - R&D tax relief: categories of qualifying expenditure: staffing costs - measure of

 This extension will enable companies to claim R&D relief in respect of certain social security costs they incur on or after 1 August 2008 in respect of staff they employ in other EEA States and Switzerland.
 Although Switzerland is not an EEA State it has signed up to the EC social security legislation in order to ensure the free movement of people across its borders.

 The range and variety of social security benefits available across the EC is very wide and the S1123(5) extension is meant to give relief only in respect of compulsory contributions similar to the UK’s Class 1 NICs.
 The EC Regulation No 883/2004 contains at Article 3(1) a list of legislation and compulsory contributions made in respect of that legislation will now attract R&D relief.

 Companies with staff in other EEA States or Switzerland will be aware of which contributions are compulsory and which are not under the rules of each particular EEA State and the extension of the relief should cause very few problems in practice.
-However, if areas of dispute arise as to whether or not a particular contribution is compulsory referral should be made to CTISA.
+However, if areas of dispute arise as to whether or not a particular contribution is compulsory referral should be made to BAI.